kmati/friedjuju/ideas/idea-expression-grammar.md

 F + O -> R
 ```

-That, however, is outside the scope of the expressions.
+The implementation of F would traverse O to produce R. That, however, lies outside the scope of the expressions.